Alex Morgan: 2017–2020: Return to Orlando

-In October 2019 she announced she was pregnant, eventually giving birth in May 2020.
-Morgan missed the early-summer 2020 NWSL Challenge Cup tournament held following the disruption of the season caused by the COVID-19 pandemic.
-She returned to training with the Pride in early September ahead of the Fall Series, the September–October slate of games scheduled for the end of the season.

-Tottenham Hotspur (2020)
+2020: Tottenham Hotspur

-On September 12, 2020, Morgan signed with English FA Women's Super League team Tottenham Hotspur.
-The contract reportedly ran from September through December 2020, with an option to extend the deal through the end of the 2020–21 FA WSL season in May 2021.
-Orlando retained Morgan's NWSL rights.
-Still trying to regain fitness having not played since August 2019 and giving birth in May 2020, Morgan eventually made her Spurs debut on November 7, 2020, appearing as a 69th-minute substitute in a 1–1 WSL draw against Reading.
-On November 14 she made her first start for Spurs, playing 45 minutes in a 2–2 draw with Bristol City before being substituted at half-time.
-In her third appearance Morgan played against North London rivals Arsenal in the League Cup group stage, substituting on at half-time.
-The match finished in a 2–2 tie and a penalty shootout with Morgan the only player to not convert, instead firing the decisive penalty over the crossbar in a 5–4 defeat.
-She scored her first goal for the club on December 6, 2020, an 84th-minute penalty in a 3–1 victory over Brighton & Hove Albion, Spurs' first league win of the season.
-The following week, Morgan scored her second penalty in as many games as Spurs beat Aston Villa 3–1.
-On December 21, Tottenham Hotspur announced that Morgan would end her contract with the club and return to the United States.
+On September 12, 2020, Morgan signed with the English FA Women's Super League team Tottenham Hotspur.
+The contract reportedly ran from September through December 2020, with an option to extend the deal through May 2021 for the end of the 2020–21 FA WSL season.
+Morgan had not played since August 2019 and had given birth in May 2020, and it took her until November 7 to make her debut for the Spurs.
+She scored her first goal for the club on December 6, a penalty kick in a 3–1 victory over Brighton & Hove Albion.
+The following week, Morgan scored another penalty as the Spurs defeated Aston Villa 3–1.
+On December 21, Tottenham announced that Morgan would end her contract with the club and return to the United States.

-Return to Orlando (2021)
+2021: Return to Orlando

-Morgan returned to Orlando Pride ahead of the 2021 season.
-Having missed the start of the 2021 NWSL Challenge Cup while on international duty to play in friendlies against Sweden and France, Morgan made her first appearance for Orlando since August 2019 on April 21, 2021, in a 1–0 Challenge Cup win over Washington Spirit, a total of 609 days.
-She registered an assist on the only goal of the game, scored by Sydney Leroux.
-Morgan scored in each of the first four games of the regular season as Orlando went unbeaten and finished May at the top of the table.
-It was the first time a player had scored in each of the first four games of a season in league history.
-She was named NWSL Player of the Month for only the second time in her career in May 2021.
+Morgan returned to Orlando Pride ahead of the 2021 season, although she missed the start of the 2021 NWSL Challenge Cup while playing international friendlies against Sweden and France.
+On April 21, she served an assist on the only goal in a 1–0 Challenge Cup win over Washington Spirit.
+She became the first player in league history to score in each of the first four games of the regular season, and in May she was named NWSL Player of the Month for the second time in her career.